Edgemoor Neighborhood

 minutes.

-Treasurer’s Report:
+Treasurer’s Report: Diane

-ENA account.
-The only expense last month
+account.
+The only expense last month was

-was a $43.19 check written to Lois Miles to reimburse her for expenses incurred
+a $43.19 check written to Lois Miles to reimburse her for expenses incurred

 hosting National Night out Against Crime.